 (d) If the enrolment in English Medium in Success Schools is > 500, additionally 1 Head Master Post and 1 P.E.T. post will be provided exclusively for English Medium Success School for improving academic and administrative monitoring.
-Where there are surplus Head Masters, they may be provided to such separate English Medium Success Schools in descending order.
+Where there is surplus Head Masters, they may be provided to such separate English Medium Success Schools in descending order.

-(iv) Eligible Transport allowance to the students is to be provided, if the students have to go beyond Skms in case of nonviable merged high schools, based on RTC rates.
+(iv) Eligible Transport allowance to the students is to be provided if the students have to go beyond Skms in case of nonviable merged high schools, based on RTC rates.

 ii.
 The recommended staff ·pattern for additional provision of subject teachers in Minor Medium I Parallel Medium High Schools is as per Table III-B in addition to Table lll·A.

 iii. for major medium enrolment for calculation of requirement of Teacher posts Table lll·A and for Minor Medium enrolment Table lll·B are to be followed in the Minor Medium I Parallel Medium High Schools.

 Guidelines for effective implementation of the scheme of Rationalization etc.

 i.
 The subject wise weightage (No of periods per week for each of classes VI to X): A) Curricular subjects for classes VI ft VII for classes VIII to X